GSA/digitalgov.gov/content/resources/2/how-to-get-your-open-data-on-data-gov.md

 **What is Open Data listserv?**

 The Open Data listserv is a listserv with over 800 .gov <span style="font-weight: 400">email addresses of people working on open data issues in the federal government.
 It is a simple way to reach the broad audience of people in federal government working on open data.
-Anyone with a .gov email can</span> [email the listserv](mailto:listserv@listserv.gsa.gov)¬ with ‚Äúsubscribe open-data‚Äù in the body of the message.
+Anyone with a .gov email can</span> [email the listserv](mailto:listserv@listserv.gsa.gov) with ‚Äúsubscribe open-data‚Äù in the body of the message.

 **How do you find your Data.gov federal agency point of contact?**